How to Read a VIN on a Car (Vehicle Identification Number)

 How to Tell the Country of Origin By the VIN

-The first character of a VIN will tell you the Country of origin who made the vehicle.
+The first character of a VIN will tell you the Country of origin of the vehicle.

 Car VIN# 1HGCG1659WA029633